3 Lessons Learned from Reading THE IMITATION GAME Screenplay

 “When people talk to each other they never say what they mean, they say something else and you’re just supposed to know what they mean.
 Only, I never do.”

 #2.
+HOW TO SHOW WHERE A CHARACTER’S HEART IS.
 On the following page of The Imitation Game screenplay, Alan and Joan discuss German messages and the machine he plans to build:

-HOW TO SHOW WHERE A CHARACTER’S HEART IS — Another creative liberty is taken here; Alan Turing calls the machine “Christopher” when in reality the machine was titled “Victory.”
-Both great names but one reveals character and shows where Alan’s heart truly lies — with his childhood love, Christopher.
+Another creative liberty is taken here; Alan Turing calls the machine “Christopher” when in reality the machine was titled “Victory.”
+Both great names but one reveals character and shows where Alan’s heart truly lies.
 Another fantastic choice by screenwriter Graham Moore.
-Alan is secretly gay during a time when homosexuality is illegal and he and Joan develop a loving relationship throughout the film, though his heart still remains with Christopher, who died many years earlier.

 #3.
+LEAD THE AUDIENCE TO INFORMATION.
 On the following page of The Imitation Game screenplay, the cryptography team has cracked Enigma (the German code) and discover one by one why Alan believes they must keep it a secret:

-LEAD THE AUDIENCE TO INFORMATION — Naturally, Alan makes the realization first; he is a genius and the main protagonist.
+Naturally, Alan makes the realization first; he is a genius and the main protagonist.
 He explains his reasoning in a cryptic manner, fitting for the character and the scene, and one by one the others see his point of view.
 Peter even states, “Am I the only one who’s still not getting this?” which provides an in for viewers who still don’t understand.
 By writing the dialogue in this manner, Moore gives the audience time to catch up, to discover things alongside the brightest cryptography minds of the time.
 This can make viewers feel smart and invested on an intellectual level while regarding Turing as someone to listen to and respect.

 Later in the scene, Peter states that his brother is on the convoy of ships that could be saved.
 This is another fictional creative liberty which works wonderfully because it adds conflict and involves the audience further by reaching them on an emotional level.

 The Imitation Game is layered, intelligent screenwriting.
-Exceptional in every regard.

-One thought on “3 Lessons Learned from Reading THE IMITATION GAME
+One thought on “3 Lessons Learned from Reading THE IMITATION GAME Screenplay

 1. Excellent review of Alan Turing’s character.
 Christopher had a great influence on Alan and was never forgotten.

-Leave a Reply
+Leave a comment